kellerflint/Course-Resources/content/SQL Analytics Final - Practice Solutions.md

 ORDER BY SUM(orderdetails.Quantity) DESC;
 ```

-*This last one is more challenging than what may be asked on the final but good for additional practice.*
+*This last one is more challenging than what will be asked on the final but good for additional practice!*

 Write a query to show the top 5 customers by total order value.
 Display the customer name and their total order value.
 Only include customers who have placed orders totaling more than $10,000.
 Order the results by total order value in descending order.